replikativ/hasch/README.md

 The first versions were just build around safety, but perform poorly with large values.
 The speed should be sufficient to be in the same order of magnitude as transmission speed (throughput + latency) over slow to mid-range internet broadband connections.
 If you want to transmit larger values fast, you maybe can chose a sequential binary encoding with native hashing speed.
 JavaScript performance is still significantly slower (~10x), seemingly due to the lack of native SHA hashing routines.

-*These are just micro-benchmarks on my 3 year laptop, I just mention them so you can get an impression. *
+*These are just micro-benchmarks on my 3 year old laptop, I just mention them so you can get an impression. *

 ~~~clojure
 ;; most important and worst case, what can be done?